Integrity Chiropractic’s COVID-19 Safety Measures

 This is a new process that we have implemented when we reopened for treatment on April 1st 2020.

-The entire building entry is currently locked and only tenants of the building are able to come and go using their access keys or codes.
+The building is open for entry, but we are keeping our door locked to prevent unintended access to the office.
 We are asking patients to remain in their vehicle when they arrive, and are phoning them to come to the front door of the building when we are ready to receive them to prevent passing contact between patients.

 Unless absolutely necessary, we are restricting other people from accompanying you during the appointment to further minimize human interaction and preserve our PPE.

 If you have your own mask, we ask that you leave it in your vehicle so we can better control material flow in the office.
-We will provide a mask for you.
+We will provide a new sterile mask for you each time you come.

 Upon arriving at the front door of the building, we are screening patients by asking if they are exhibiting any symptoms of COVID-19 as well as if they have been in contact with anyone with known symptoms.

-We will then do a forehead temperature check with an external thermometer to see if you are less than or equal to 99.5 degrees Fahrenheit.
+We will then do a forehead temperature check with a non-contact thermometer to see if you are less than or equal to 99.5 degrees Fahrenheit.

 As the weather improves in Seattle, please refrain from strenuous exercise immediately before coming to an appointment as internal body heat in combination with sitting in a hot car can make this a difficult judgement call for us.
 Also, as we are trying to maintain good hygiene practices and ask you to do the same.